 When you start work with a data set, your first goals are to understand the data set and to clean it up.
 Logically these are two separate processes, but in practice they are intertwined: you can’t clean your data set until you understand it at some level, but you won’t fully understand it until it’s clean.
 Thus this section will cover both.

 In this section, we’ll primarily use the file 2000_acs_sample.dta.
-This file started as the 1% unweighted sample of the 2000 American Community Survey available from IPUMS, but then we took a 1% random sample of the households in that dataset just to make it easier to work with.
+This file started as the 1% unweighted sample of the 2000 American Community Survey available from IPUMS, but then I took a 1% random sample of the households in that dataset just to make it easier to work with.
 This data set uses the “source” variables directly from the Census Bureau rather than the “harmonized” variables created by IPUMS, which are much cleaner.
 For real work you can usually use the harmonized variables, but we’re here to learn how to do the kinds of things IPUMS does to create them.

 By using this data set in the examples, you’ll also gain some basic understanding of the U.S. population (as of 2000) and some experience with a real and important data set, but you would not want to use this particular data file for research.
+For that, go get the original data from IPUMS.

 Setting Up